pedrojunqueira/da-100/README.md

 	- It is possible that a filter slicer apply across multiple report pages.
 	- You have the option to sync and also show the slicer
 	- A slicer does not need to show to sync in a page
-	- Configure in View ribon in Report View
+	- Configure in View ribbon in Report View

 ```python
 TODO